 12. If the student is found to have violated the Code of Conduct, the Committee will determine by majority vote the appropriate sanction that will be imposed.

-13. The Assistant Dean for Student Life (or designee) will notify the student in writing of the Committee's decision and the sanctions issued, if any.
+13. The Dean of Students (or designee) will notify the student in writing of the Committee's decision and the sanctions issued, if any.

 14. There will be a single written record of the hearing, which normally consists of the statement of alleged misconduct, a summary of the information presented in the hearing, a summary of the statement of the accused, statement of the decision, and the sanctions issued, if any.
 The hearing will not be transcribed or otherwise recorded.

 15. If the accused student fails to appear at the hearing, the Committee may make a decision based on the available information.
-If the Assistant Dean for Student Life (or designee) determines that good cause exists for the accused student not appearing at the hearing, a new date may be set for the hearing.
+If the Dean of Students (or designee) determines that good cause exists for the accused student not appearing at the hearing, a new date may be set for the hearing.

 Conduct which violates School of Law or University policies may result in the imposition of one or more sanctions.
 Sanctions which may be imposed are not limited to those listed below.
 Such disciplinary action will depend upon the gravity of the offense, the nature of attendant circumstances, and the merits of a particular case.
 In certain limited situations, University and/or School of Law officials may impose a sanction but suspend or postpone its actual implementation.
 In addition to the sanctions that follow, in certain circumstances, the Seaver College Dean of Students or a designee may impose a University or residence hall suspension prior to a meeting with the Student Disciplinary Committee (see the section on "Interim Suspension" later in the Student Handbook).